-Benefits Subject to Coordination of Benefits
+B. Benefits Subject to Coordination of Benefits

 All the health benefits provided in this EOC are subject to this section.
-You agree to permit us to coordinate its obligations under this Policy with payments under any other group health insurance plan that covers you.
-All provisions of this EOC, including but not limited to the use of Participating Providers and prior authorization requirements apply whether this Policy is primary or secondary.
+You agree to permit us to coordinate its obligations under this Policy with payments under any other eligible plan that covers you.
+All provisions of this EOC, including but not limited to the use of Participating Providers and Prior Authorization requirements continue to apply whether this Policy is primary or secondary.

-Definitions
+C. Definitions